Begonia: Horticultural nomenclature

 The nomenclature of begonias can be very complex and confusing.
 The term 'picotee' refers to edging on the petals that is in contrast to the color of the main petal if the colors blend.
 If they do not, then the term 'marginata' is used, but sometimes these terms are used simultaneously.
 'Non-Stop' refers to a camellia tuberous hybrid that under certain conditions will bloom 'non-stop' all year round.

 Cultivar groups

 Because of their sometimes showy flowers of white, pink, scarlet, or yellow color and often attractively marked leaves, many species and innumerable hybrids and cultivars are cultivated.
 The genus is unusual in that species throughout the genus, even those coming from different continents, can frequently be hybridized with each other, and this has led to an enormous number of cultivars.
-The American Begonia Society classifies begonias into several major groups:
+The American Begonia Society is the International Cultivar Registration Authority for Begonia, and classifies them into several major groups: